gofynd/fdk-client-python/documentation/platform/CART.md

 ### getCouponById
-Get coupon details by ID.
+Get with single coupon details or coupon list